-- Passing an old style consist: Use ASSIGN LOCO TO CAB to transfer an old style consist to any other Cab on the system.
-This causes a swap between the active loco/consist on your Cab and the active loco/consist on the target Cab. - Nesting consists: Say a heavy freight is approaching a long grade and helpers are needed.
+- Nesting consists: Say a heavy freight is approaching a long grade and helpers are needed.
 The train's locomotives are an advanced consist.
 The two GP9 pushers are also consisted using an advanced consist.
 The pusher consist is brought out of the siding at the base of the grade and put in place.
-An "old style" consist is now set up using the freight's lead loco number and the pusher's lead loco number.
+A "old style" consist is now set up using the freight's lead loco number and the pusher's lead loco number.
 You can now operate the entire train to the grade crest as one unit.
-Upon reaching the cutoff siding at the crest, the "old style" consist is killed and the pushers are selected to move to the siding.
+Upon reaching the cutoff siding at the crest the "old style" consist is killed and the pushers are selected to move to the siding.
 The freight consist continues on while the pushers drift back down the hill. - When setting up an old style Consist, you may want to use a Loco number that does not exist for the first Loco (Consist address).
-This will allow you to put the actual lead loco in recall to operate the headlight, and the sound loco to operate the Horn and Bell. - If a cab does not respond after plugging it in, press the ENTER key a couple of times.
-This will cause it to exit from any mode it was in when it was unplugged. - When making your own cables using RJ plugs be SURE the connectors are "flipped" over at opposite ends of the wire.
+This will allow you to put the actual lead loco in recall to operate the headlight, and the sound loco to operate the Horn and Bell.

-Using the ProCab
+Using the GWire Cab/ProCab

 - In DCC there are 2 kinds of addresses (loco numbers), long and short.
 When entering the address of the loco you wish to control long addresses from 1 to 127 are entered by preceding the actual number by a zero.
 Short addresses are entered without a leading zero.
 Long addresses in the range of 1 -127 are displayed on your cab with an asterisk before the loco number. ie: "042" indicates the long address for loco forty-two and "042" indicates the short address.
 Most modern decoders made since 1997 support long (4 digit) addresses.
 Older Lenz, Digitrax and MRC decoders only support the short address. - When entering numbers if you make a mistake there is no "erase" or "backup" key.
-If you keep pressing digits the display will clear allowing you to start entering your number over again. - If you wish to abandon what you are doing when in the middle of entering a number push the "PROG/ESC" key and you will be returned to normal operation. - During various operations where you are doing something other than normal loco operation such as "set up consist" or "select accessory" speed control of the loco is not available, however the Emergency Stop will still work if you need to stop your loco. - Programming on the programming track the command station first reads the value of a location (such as "short address" or "acceleration") and displays it on your cab.
-If you wish to accept this value just press ENTER to continue or type in a new number if you want to change it.
+If you keep pressing digits the display will clear allowing you to start entering your number over again. - If you wish to abandon what you are doing when in the middle of entering a number push the "PROG/ESC" key and you will be returned to normal operation. - During various operations where you are doing something other than normal loco operation such as "set up consist" or "select accessory" speed control of the loco is not available, however the Emergency Stop will still work if you need to stop your loco.